 The Company holds a 47% interest in RIH and GRH holds a 53% interest in RIH.
 RIH has a 50% non-controlling interest in GRP, and the other 50% is owned by Nationwide Mutual Insurance Company ("Nationwide").
-GRP wholly owns Geneva Re, Ltd ("Geneva Re"), a Bermuda-regulated reinsurance company.
+GRP wholly owns Geneva Re, Ltd ("Geneva Re"), a Bermuda-regulated reinsurance company, and GR Bermuda SAC Ltd (the "Segregated Account Company").
+The Segregated Account Company has one segregated account, which is beneficially owned by a third-party insurance company (the "Third-party Insurer").
 RIH is considered a related party variable interest entity under common control with the Company.
 The Company is not most closely associated with the variable interest entity and therefore does not consolidate RIH.
 The assets of RIH are restricted to settling obligations of RIH, pursuant to Delaware limited liability company statutes.

 The Company is not required to contribute any additional capital to RIH, and its maximum exposure to loss on the equity method investment is the total invested capital of \$47.0 million.
-The Company may be exposed to losses arising from the equity method investment, as a result of underwriting losses recognized at Geneva Re or losses on Geneva Re's investment portfolio.
-RIH has committed to contribute additional capital to GRP over the next four years.
+The Company may be exposed to losses arising from the equity method investment as a result of underwriting losses recognized at Geneva Re or losses on Geneva Re's investment portfolio.
+RIH has committed to contribute additional capital to GRP over the next several years.
 Patrick G. Ryan, through a trust of which he is the beneficiary and co-trustee, has committed to personally fund any such additional capital contributions.
 Any such additional capital contributions under this commitment will not affect the relative ownership of RIH's common equity.